-The Canadian approach to reactor safety is about “defense in depth.”
+“Defence in depth” is the Canadian approach to reactor safety.
 This means providing multiple technological and operational safety measures that act first to lessen the chance of an accident and then, if an accident does take place, reduce the possibility of harmful effects on employees and the public.

 The containment system surrounding a nuclear reactor is designed to prevent the release of any radioactive material to the outside environment in the unlikely event of an accident.
 The containment system at OPG’s nuclear stations consists of an airtight reactor containment building (with reinforced concrete walls up to 1.8 metres thick) for each reactor.

 At Pickering and Darlington nuclear stations, each reactor building is connected to a common vacuum building, which assumes the containment function.
 This building works as a vacuum cleaner.
 In the event of a release of radioactive steam into the reactor building, this steam would be vented to the vacuum building and prevented from escaping into the environment.
-Once in the vacuum building, the radioactive steam is condensed into liquid and contained.
+Once inside the vacuum building, the radioactive steam is condensed into liquid and contained.

 Emergency backup power supply